arnavwhig8/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Then answer: Is the same greeting, in these different voices, the same greeting?
 Describe one concrete way the voice changed what the utterance seemed to mean or who seemed to be speaking.**\*\*

+No the greeting sounds very different.
+The classic engines have very robotic voices which sound like they are pronouncing a word at a time in different breaths with no continuity.
+The Neural TTS with Piper model is a lot better making it sound a lot less robotic and a lot more natural.

 ## B. Speech to Text

 We use [faster-whisper](https://github.com/SYSTRAN/faster-whisper), a reimplementation of OpenAI's Whisper model that runs several times faster on CPU and does not require PyTorch.
 All processing happens on the Pi; nothing is sent to a server.